MGhandour92/TicTacToe-Python/README.md

 # TicTacToe-Python
-Tic Tac Toe Game using Python
+Tic Tac Toe Game using Python no GUI